FC

 Part II – Post-Production Delivery

-• PDF of a Dialogue List form.
-Include all spoken dialogue and written text in the final film (for subtitling in foreign language festivals).
+• Create a PDF using the Dialogue List form.
+Include all spoken dialogue and written text in the final film.
+This is to assist subtitling in foreign-language markets.

 03. Music Requirements